EddieTheCubeHead/Stagnum/README.md

 # Developing
 Set the same secrets files

-To see more about developing and running from `client/README.md` and `server/README.md`.
+See more about developing and running from `client/README.md` and `server/README.md`.

 ## Docker Compose
 To get changes made to the docker containers rebuild and deploy the images.